 - It doesn’t have a rear paper tray

 The Epson EcoTank ET-3760 Wireless Printer comes with a large LCD color display on its control panel, which is perfect for office usage.
 It reports all of the printing details right there, and unlike many other printers in its range, offers an extensive suite of buttons for controlling the process without dealing with any software’s user interface.
 However, when you do need to use the software in order to print something wirelessly, you might find it to be a bit too buggy.

 Just like the brand’s other models, his printer also comes with the famous cartridge-free printing system, where the user manually fills up the ink tank from ink bottles instead of replacing cartridges.
-And this brings down the cost for upkeep significantly, up to 90% if you don’t print often.
+And this significantly reduces the upkeep cost, up to 90% if you don’t print often.
 And it comes with replacement ink bottles inside its box, which should last you up to two years without running out.
 In addition, it has a high volume ADF (Auto Document Feeder).

 Award: BEST WIRE FREE CONNECTIVITY

 WHY WE LIKE IT: It has excellently reliable WiFi-based connectivity, where it won’t drop signals even up to 20 meters away.
 As a result, you can wirelessly print something from your smartphone from an entirely different room without going close to the printer.

 - Supports large format printing media

 - Many bugs and hardware defects